Aidan-Gettemy/Classification-of-Leading-Edge-Erosion-Severity-via-Machine-Learning-Surrogate-Models/README.md

 # Description:

-This library/framework solves the problem faced when running numerical experiments with OpenFAST; changing the input files in the appropriate manner takes a lot of effort.
+This library/framework sets up experiments with OpenFAST by changing the input files in the appropriatly.
 With a large number of inputs, selecting only those pertinent to a particular study is difficult.
-This library is a flexible, DIY inspired approach for running experiments.
+This library is a flexible approach for running experiments.
 It separates the structuring of the experimental design and the analysis of the results from the editing of the input files.
-It is modular, using many helper functions which can be adapted to handle any input file type, enabling this framework to apply to different turbine setups and experiment designs.
+It is modular, using helper functions which can be adapted to handle different input file types, enabling this framework to apply to different turbine setups and experiment designs.

-The heart of the library are two files.
+The core of the library are two files.
 - `ExpTableGenerator.m`
 - `ExpDriver.m`

 Once the user has configured these files (and the helper functions), running the experiment and organizing the results for further analysis is simple.
 Simply run the `ExpTableGenerator.m` then run the `ExpDriver.m`.

-This framework streamlines OpenFAST input-output handling, while keeping the data organized.
-The user specifies an experiment to run by giving the input (independent) variables and settings for each test in the experiment as a matrix/table (each row is a different test, each column a different input).
+This framework streamlines OpenFAST input-output handling and keeps the data organized.
+The user specifies an experiment to run by giving the input variables and settings for each test in the experiment as a matrix/table (each row is a different test, each column a different input).
 Then the framework will set up and run the simulations required, organizing the outputs channels (dependent variables) requested by the user into a table that mirrors the input table provided.
 In the end, the code generates a data-folder and a table of outputs from the experiment, in the same row-order as the input table.
 Within the data-folder, small test-specific folders hold the summary files, time series data, and statistics for each test.

 # Instructions:

-Note: Requires:
+Note: The scripts in this folder require:
 - MatLab
 - RobustGasp for MatLab ([here](https://github.com/mengyanggu/robustgasp-in-matlab))
 - OpenFAST excecutable (adjust the path in the `testdriver.m` file)